 Going for Growth is an initiative to support female entrepreneurs who have been trading for at least two years and are strongly focused on growth.
 Most owner managers agree that it can be a very isolating experience and it can be difficult to find someone on your wavelength who understands the issues involved in successfully growing a business.
 The Going for Growth round table initiative is designed to address these challenges.

 Going for Growth was designed and developed by Paula Fitzsimons, the National Director, and is coordinated by the Fitzsimons Consulting Team.
-Having just completed an 11th cycle, Going for Growth has supported over 660 women entrepreneurs to achieve their growth ambitions and measures its success in terms of the participants’ increased turnover, additional employment created and the number of new exporters.
+Now in its 12th year, Going for Growth has supported over 660 women entrepreneurs to achieve their growth ambitions and measures its success in terms of the participants’ increased turnover, additional employment created and the number of new exporters.

 Who is it for?

 Going for Growth is for ambitious female entrepreneurs across all sectors who are located in the Republic of Ireland.
 The entrepreneur should already be the owner manager of a business of which she is a major shareholder and key influencer.
 Suitable applicants need to demonstrate significant aspiration for growth and should be working full time in the business.
 It is expected that the business will have been trading for at least two years.
-Applications will also be considered on an exceptional basis from candidates who have more recently set up businesses that are highly innovative and demonstrate significant ambition and expect to be selling in export markets.
+Applications will also be considered on an exceptional basis from candidates who have set up businesses that are highly innovative and demonstrate significant ambition and expect to be selling in export markets.
+These businesses must have already generated some sales.
+If selected these entrepreneurs will be referred to as Starting Strong.

 Participants are offered a unique learning environment with a peer led approach based on the shared experiences of both a Lead Entrepreneur and other participants facing common challenges.